anirudhk-tech/multimodal-enterprise-rag/README.md

   - Logging of evaluation metrics per query for continuous improvement
   - Graceful handling of ambiguous or incomplete queries with fallback responses

+This design ensures an evaluation-first, extensible system tailored to enterprise needs and demonstrates cutting-edge multimodal retrieval-augmented generation technology with professional documentation and engineering best practices.

 ---

-This design ensures an evaluation-first, extensible system tailored to enterprise needs and demonstrates cutting-edge multimodal retrieval-augmented generation technology with professional documentation and engineering best practices.
+## Evaluation-First Pipeline Design

+A minimal test suite covers lookup, summarization, and semantic linkage query types, specifying expected outputs for objective correctness measurement.
+Tests are automated with DeepEval or similar frameworks for continuous metric tracking.

+Supported query types include:
+- Lookup: precise factual retrieval from ingested data.
+- Summarization: concise synthesis of multi-source information.
+- Semantic Linkages: relational retrieval spanning connected entities.

+Evaluation goals are clearly defined as:
+- Retrieval Quality: measuring accuracy and relevance of the results returned.
+- Hallucination Control: minimizing unsupported or fabricated information in answers.
+- Latency: ensuring timely response with low query-to-answer delay.

+Functional unit tests cover ingestion, transcription, entity extraction, embedding, search, graph construction, and generation modules to maintain pipeline quality and reliability at every stage.